 Unless you give other instructions on your proxy, the persons named as proxy holders on the proxy will vote in accordance with the recommendations of the Company's Board of Directors.
 The Board's recommendations are set forth together with the description of each matter in this Proxy Statement.
-In summary, the Board unanimously recommends a vote: FOR election of each of the nine nominees for director and FOR ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 30, 2011.
+In summary, the Board unanimously recommends a vote: FOR election of each of the six nominees for director, FOR ratification of the appointment of Ernst & Young LLP as the Company's independent registered public accounting firm for the year ending December 27, 2013, FOR the approval of the non-binding advisory resolution approving the Company's executive compensation and EVERY YEAR for the frequency of future advisory votes on executive compensation.